ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 └────────┴──────────────────────────────────────────────────────┘
 ```

 Consider using [JSONAsObject](https://clickhouse.com/docs/en/interfaces/schema-inference/#json-as-object) together with a new [JSON data type](https://clickhouse.com/docs/en/guides/developer/working-with-json/json-semi-structured/#json-object-type) to store and process JSON in tables in a more efficient way.
-Note, that JSONAsString works perfectly fine in cases we have JSON object-per-line formatted files (usually used with `JSONEachRow` format).
+Note that JSONAsString works perfectly fine in cases we have JSON object-per-line formatted files (usually used with `JSONEachRow` format).

 ## Data types detection when importing JSON data

-ClickHouse does some magic to try to guess the best types while importing JSON data.
-We can use `DESCRIBE` clause to check which types were defined:
+ClickHouse does some magic to guess the best types while importing JSON data.
+We can use a `DESCRIBE` clause to check which types were defined:

 ```sql
 DESCRIBE TABLE file('list.json', JSONEachRow)